Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: Discussion

+Furthermore, with limited data, the BoW and TF-IDF have proven their capacity to better retain information from the notes representation.
+It has been shown in \cite{wang2017comparisons} that the TF-IDF has the highest accuracy compared to neural word embeddings in short text classification (less than 20 words per sample).
+In our study, we could not increase our samples beyond 80 words per sample.
+However, our results show that the TF-IDF performs better than the neural word embedding when used on short narratives (approximately 80 words per example in our case).
+It is in agreement with the comparison discussed in \cite{wang2017comparisons}.
+The difference in performance was less significant in our case.
+One can expect the neural word embeddings to outperform others approaches, when the word number increases as shown in \cite{sahlgren2016effects}.

 Besides, with the same learning presentation approach (BoW, TF-IDF, or neural word embeddings), the LR classifiers had better performance than GaussianNB classifiers.
-The results align with the theoretical and experimental analysis from \cite{jordan2002discriminative, perlich2003tree}, LR performs better with smaller data size because it effectively approaches its lower asymptotic error from the initial learning steps.
+The results align with the theoretical and experimental analysis from \cite{jordan2002discriminative, perlich2003tree}.
+LR performs better with smaller data sizes because it effectively approaches its lower asymptotic error from the initial learning steps.
 However, MLP-NN models always dominated with their best generalization.
-They have achieved their capacity of generalization because the misclassification probability can be reduced and can be trained closer to optimal points which cannot be trained with simple algorithms \cite{bartlett1998sample}.
+They have achieved their generalization capacity because the misclassification probability can be reduced and trained closer to optimal points that cannot be achieved with simple algorithms \cite{bartlett1998sample}.

+By applying the dropout (p=0.25) \cite{srivastava2014dropout}, GlorotNormal initializer \cite{glorot2010understanding}, and balancing the classes by using the Bayes Imbalance Impact Index \cite{lu2019bayes}, the classifier was successful in avoiding the overfitting.
+Primarily, Fig. \ref{fig:AUC} represents the Area Under the Curve (AUC) with respect to the epoch for the training and validation.
+We can see that the classifier can achieve nearly 100\% of separability of the two classes during the training.
+The classier can achieve almost 90\% of the separability during the validation.
+The distance between the two curves does not change with the increasing epoch number.
+And, the validation curve does not drop out to the growing epoch number.
+This indicates the algorithm does not overfit.